How to Collect 2014–15 MBR Increases for Rent-Controlled Units

 When you download your MBR binder from the DHCR Web site, print or make enough copies of both the long and short forms so that you'll have enough of them for all of your rent-controlled tenants.
 You may have to use short forms for some apartments and long forms for others in the same building.

-You applied for a labor cost adjustment in 2010 or 2011, and the DHCR issued an order granting the adjustment before Jan.
-1, 2010.
+- You applied for a labor cost adjustment in 2012 or 2013, and the DHCR issued an order (RO-33.8) granting the adjustment before Jan.
+1, 2012.
+If your latest Labor Cost Adjustment Application was filed prior to 2012, you don't file this labor cost adjustment page, because the 2014 Standardized Increase Factor modifies the prior MBR Modification for labor.

-If you paid for the tenant's gas and/or electricity, you need to fill out, date, and sign page one of the attachment form.
+If you paid for the tenant's gas and/or electricity, you need to fill out, date, and sign page one and two of the attachment form.
 This will adjust the tenant's MBR to reflect your utility payments.
-If you got a labor cost adjustment, you need to fill out, date, and sign page two of the form.
+If you got a labor cost adjustment, you need to fill out, date, and sign the page titled "For Modification of 2014 MBR To Include Appropriate Labor Cost Adjustment."
 This will modify the tenant's MBR to reflect that adjustment.

-3. 2012 Maximum Base Rent Master Building Rent Schedule [RMB-2012 (1/12)].
-This is a building-wide rent schedule of 2012 MBRs and MCRs for all rent-controlled tenants in your building.
+3. 2014 Maximum Base Rent Master Building Rent Schedule [RMB-2014 (1/14)].
+This is a building-wide rent schedule of 2014 MBRs and MCRs for all rent-controlled tenants in your building.
 Fill out this form, using the information on the long or short forms that you completed for each tenant in the building.
 You must also date and sign the front of this schedule to certify the truth and accuracy of the information in it.

-PRACTICAL POINTER: The DHCR forms binder also contains two forms that you don't need now, but will need at the end of the year if you're eligible to get any MCR rent increases from tenants in 2013.
+Practical Pointer: The DHCR forms binder also contains two forms that you don't need now, but will need at the end of the year if you're eligible to get any MCR rent increases from tenants in 2015.
 Save them in your files.
 They are:

 Deliver Notices to Tenants